 Most of the offense and arrest statistics in this publication focus primarily on what is known as the Crime Index.
-The eight crime categories that make up this index, when taken together, provide some indication of how much serious crime has occurred in the jurisdiction, region, or state.
-Four of the index crimes in the I-UCR Program are violent crimes - murder, criminal sexual assault, robbery, and aggravated assault - and four are property crimes - burglary, larceny/theft, motor vehicle theft, and arson.
+When taken together, the eight crime categories that make up this index provide some indication of how much serious crime has occurred in the jurisdiction, region, or state.
+Four of the crime index categories collected by the I-UCR Program include violent crimes - murder, criminal sexual assault, robbery, and aggravated assault/battery (includes attempted murder); and four include property crimes - burglary, larceny/theft (including burglary from motor vehicle), motor vehicle theft, and arson.

-The index crimes translate into the national program's eight Crime Index offenses as:
+The I-UCR Program's crime index translates into the FBI's National Program's eight Crime Index offenses as: